On the K\"ahler cone of irreducible symplectic orbifolds: The Kähler cone

 \subsection{Wall divisors}

-In this section we will define wall divisors in the same way as Mongardi in \cite[Definition 1.2]{Mongardi13}.
-The proofs of \cite{Mongardi13} carry over in the same way to the setting of irreducible symplectic orbifolds.
-However, we streamline the exposition and some arguments, so we find it worthwhile to include the proofs here. \begin{defi} Let $X$ be an irreducible symplectic orbifold of dimension $2n$. \begin{itemize} \item[(i)] We denote by $\BK_X$ the \emph{birational Kähler cone} which is the union $\cup f^{*}\mathcal{K}_{X'}$ for $f$ running through all bimeromorphic map between $X$ and any irreducible symplectic orbifold $X'$.
-This is well-defined by Lemma \ref{isometry}. \item[(ii)] We call the \emph{Mori cone} the cone in $H^{2n-1,2n-1}(X,\R)$ generated by the classes of effective irreducible curves contained in $X$. \item[(iii)] A \emph{Kähler-type chamber} of the positive cone $\mathcal{C}_X$ is a subset of the form $g\left[f^*(\mathcal{K}_{X'})\right]$, where $g\in Mon^2_{Hdg}(X)$, and $f:X\dashrightarrow X'$ is a bimeromorphic maps to an irreducible symplectic orbifold $X'$. \end{itemize} \end{defi}
+In this section we will define wall divisors on irreducible symplectic orbifolds as Mongardi did in \cite[Definition 1.2]{Mongardi13}.
+The results of this section are obtained by adapting ideas from \cite{Mongardi13} and \cite{AmerikVerbitsky16X}. \begin{defi} Let $X$ be an irreducible symplectic orbifold of dimension $2n$. \begin{itemize} \item[(i)] We denote by $\BK_X$ the \emph{birational Kähler cone} which is the union $\cup f^{*}\mathcal{K}_{X'}$ for $f$ running through all bimeromorphic maps between $X$ and any irreducible symplectic orbifold $X'$.
+This is well-defined by Lemma \ref{isometry}. \item[(ii)] We call the \emph{Mori cone} the cone in $H^{2n-1,2n-1}(X,\R)$ generated by the classes of irreducible curves contained in $X$. \item[(iii)] A \emph{Kähler-type chamber} of the positive cone $\mathcal{C}_X$ is a subset of the form $g\left[f^*(\mathcal{K}_{X'})\right]$, where $g\in Mon^2_{Hdg}(X)$, and $f:X\dashrightarrow X'$ is a bimeromorphic map to an irreducible symplectic orbifold $X'$. \item[(iv)] A \emph{Birational Kähler type chamber} of the positive cone $\mathcal{C}_X$ is a subset of the form $g(\BK_X)$, where $g\in Mon^2_{Hdg}(X)$. \item[(v)] A prime Cartier divisor $D$ with $q(D)<0$ is called a \emph{prime exceptional divisor}. \end{itemize} \end{defi}

 \begin{defi} Let $X$ be an irreducible symplectic orbifold and let $D\in\Pic(X)$.
-Then $D$ is called a \emph{wall divisor} if $D^2<0$ and $g(D^{\bot})\cap \BK_X =\emptyset$, for every parallel transport Hodge isometry $g \in \MonHdg(X)$. \end{defi} Note that an equivalent formulation for this definition is that $D^\perp$ does not intersect any Kähler-type chamber.
+Then $D$ is called a \emph{wall divisor} if $q(D)<0$ and $g(D^{\bot})\cap \BK_X =\emptyset$, for every parallel transport Hodge isometry $g \in \MonHdg(X)$. \end{defi} Note that an equivalent formulation for this definition is that $D^\perp$ does not intersect any Kähler-type chamber.